Recycling old computers and hardware

 Even when a computer or piece of hardware is so old or broken that it cannot be reused, by recycling it means that valuable raw materials are recovered and any waste is disposed of in an environmentally responsible way.

-Here are some companies that we recommend that will collect your ewaste and make that it is safely recycled.
+Companies that we recommend to collect your ewaste and make that it is safely recycled.

 Helping the planet